The following requirements must be met to apply to the WVU Physical Therapy Program:

 Submit your official GRE scores to code #7639 for the [West Virginia U Sch Med Phys Therapy].
-GRE scores for code #7639 will automatically be sent to PTCAS.
-Do NOT send your GRE scores to the main [West Virginia U] code.
+Using this code will ensure your GRE scores are included in your PTCAS application to our program.
+Please do not send your GRE scores to the main [West Virginia U] code.

 - Volunteer/Work experience in physical therapy: